S3-working-group/s3-practical-guide/src/co-creation-and-evolution/role-selection.md

 ![right,fit](img/people-and-roles/selection.png)

 * People avoid expressing interest before elections
-* Nominations are made on the strength of the reason
-    * not according to the majority
+* Nominations are made on the strength of the reason, not according to the majority
 * You can nominate yourself or pass
 * When checking for objections, ask the person nominated last